Acorn squash – A sweet and nutrient-packed carbReading time: 8 min

 Physical description

 Acorn squashes are normally between four and seven inches long and weigh one to two pounds.
-The stem has a scratchy texture.

 The most typical variety is dark green on the outside, frequently with a single orange spot on the side or top.